 Ugg Classic Weather Hiker Snow Boot

-Ugg makes some of the best boots on the market, which is why the brand made this list twice.
+Ugg makes some of the best boots on the market.
 Come winter, reach for Ugg’s Classic Hiker.
 They’re just as comfortable as the brand’s everyday boots and slippers, but also feature a waterproof leather upper, gusseted tongue for extra warmth and grippy rubber sole with far better traction.
 And, they’re pretty darn cute.

 Merrell Tremblant Tall Polar Snow Boots